-- We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available. - We have a team of TAs who are funded from the SEND budget and deliver programmes designed to meet groups of children's needs. - The budget is allocated on a needs basis.
+- We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available. - Staff are funded from the SEND budget to provide the required support; universal SEND support in class, through targeted interventions or specialist provision. - The budget is allocated on a needs basis.
 The Children who have the most complex needs are given the most support often involving a TA under the direction of the class teacher. - We are creative with how the budget is used, perhaps grouping children together who have similar targets.
 We utilise staff's skills across the school to ensure that all children receive the support they need. - As much as possible through teacher CPD and in house staff training we meet the needs of most children through Quality First Teaching.